marvinroger/arduino-shutters/README.md

 Return the current level of the shutters.
 Might be +/- 1% if the shutters are moving.

+#### bool .reached ()

+Return whether or not the shutters just reached the latest requested level.
+For example, if the shutters are at 0% and you requested 100%, `reached()` will be true once, allowing you to report to the controller that the shutters reached the requested level.

 #### void .eraseSavedState ()

 Erase data stored in EEPROM, for example for a reset routine.